-In this section, we describe patterns of representation of skin color, race, gender, and age in the images and text of these books across collections and time.41
+In this section, we describe patterns of representation of skin color, race, gender, and age in the images and text of these books across collections and over time.

 Skin color.
 We begin by characterizing patterns, across collections and over time, in the skin color of the characters pictured in images.
 We focus our discussion on characters with human skin colors.
-Results for characters with monochromatic or non-typical skin colors can be found in Appendix Section C and generally show similar patterns as the characters with human skin colors.
-Figure 4a shows the distribution of perceptual tint for detected faces in the Mainstream and Diversity collections.
-These figures show that the faces in the Diversity collection have darker skin tints, on average, than those in the Mainstream collection.
+Results for characters with monochromatic or non-typical skin colors can be found in Appendix Section C; these show patterns similar to those for characters with human skin colors.
+Figure IVa shows the distribution of perceptual tint for detected faces in the Mainstream and Diversity collections.
+This figure shows that the faces in the Diversity collection have darker skin tints, on average, than those in the Mainstream collection.
 A Kolmogorov-Smirnov test rejects the equality of the two distributions (p < 0.001); in other words, the distributions of skin colors in pictured characters in the two collections are statistically distinct.
 Furthermore, the distribution of skin color tint in the Mainstream collection has a much smaller variance than that of the Diversity collection: a test of the null hypothesis that the two variances are equal also rejects equality with p < 0.001.
 This implies that there is a greater diversity of skin color tint shown in the Diversity collection.